-Sport psychology for adolescent athletes is a rapidly growing area of sport psychology.
+Mental skills training for adolescent athletes is a rapidly growing area of athletic performance.
 Parents are often looking for ways to help their child get the most out of their sporting experience, and a big part of it starts at home.
-This is why sport psychology for adolescent athletes is looking more and more into ways to not only help the child but also helping parents to support and encourage their child in ways that will build them up and not create unnecessary pressure.
+This is why mindset training for adolescent athletes is looking more and more into ways to not only help the child but also helping parents to support and encourage their child in ways that will build them up and not create unnecessary pressure.

 Sports provides many great things, one of which is the opportunity for a child and parent to bond.
 I know my strong relationship with the Father is what it is today because of the many hours we spent driving to and from my hockey games and practices.
 However, there were times when I was about 12 when the relationship became strained because of his communication with me after my games.
 Many times parents do not realize how what they are saying or doing can impact their child in a negative way.
 While not intentional it can still have a major impact on a child and shape not only their view of sports but also their relationship with their parent.

 Majority of parents have good intentions but just don’t know what to do or how to support their child.
 It is one of the reasons we do implement sessions with parents, because once they are guided in the right direction it improves many aspects of the parent/child relationship, and ultimately the kid gets more out of their sporting experience.

 The below 8 tips for communicating with young athletes comes from an article by the Association of Applied Sport Psychology (http://www.appliedsportpsych.org/)

 1. Be a positive source of support and encouragement.
 Save the critical evaluation of player performance for your coaches, they are the experts.
 Be an unconditional source of support.
 Criticism will break down parent-child bonds.

 2. Be an attentive listener!
 We all love to explain our competitive experiences to others, so allow your child to talk about the game.
 Listen to understand first, and then reply.